 Mammoth Trails - User Groups Meeting November 2nd - Save The Date!

-The next Mammoth Trails meeting will be taking place on Thursday, November 2nd at 5:00 PM at the Mammoth Lakes Library.
+Friends and Trails Enthusiasts, the next Mammoth Trails meeting will be taking place on Thursday, November 2nd at 5:00 PM at the Mammoth Lakes Library.
 The Mammoth Lakes Trail System team will be sharing details about new projects with Mammoth Trails (the local confederation of user groups formed by charter in 2008) and is looking forward to your feedback on how we can make your trail experiences the best they can be.